davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

   System.out.println(f.toString()); // this should now print 95/20
   ```

-- Remember our discussion on content (deep) equality?
-Write a method called `equals()` that accepts *another* `Fraction` object to compare with.
+- Write a method called `equals()` that accepts *another* `Fraction` object to compare with.
 This method needs to return true if the two fractions are equal, and false otherwise.
 Follow these rules.
 If either `Fraction` is undefined (say, you just wrote that method earlier, and it can be called!) then they can't be equal.
-If both `Fraction`s are defined, then they are equal when their numerators and denominators agree.
+If both `Fraction`s are defined, then they are equal when both their numerators and denominators agree.
 To test if they agree, you are going to want to *ask* the `Fraction` you input for its numerator and denominator.
 Good thing we wrote those "getters" earlier too!

   ```java
   Fraction f1 = new Fraction(2,5);